People with Disabilities, Education, Advocacy and Family

 Our new house in the suburb of Bentley Park was finished by the summer of 1992.
 We moved in immediately.
 I was accepted to study at James Cook University (JCU).
 As the first quadriplegic to be enrolled at the Cairns Campus, I looked forward to the challenge.

 Struggle and Support for People with Disabilities

 For Jenny and I, the first two years following our return to Cairns were the hardest of our marriage.
 Fights were commonplace.
 The reasons normally sprang from frustration on my part.
 I would drop something, or want something I could not reach, and “JENNY” I would yell, normally followed by an expletive.
 Any delay would lead to impatience and anger on my part.
 Further delays often led to uncontrollable rage.
 This frequently resulted in broken glass or anything else I could reach, as I pushed items to the floor with my paralysed hands.

 We solved my biggest issue by gaining access to a Centacare program that provided support workers who could act as my hands.
 Consequently, this gave me the understanding of how support work is crucial to enabling people with severe disabilities to lead fulfilling lives.

 During my time in Princess Alexandra Hospital, and after my return home, I saw little reason for optimism about my future.
-People held limited expectations of me, and I could find few role models with disabilities in Far North Queensland – certainly none who had gone on to live the sort of life that I had dreamed of before my accident.
-However, the time Jenny and I spent in Bentley Park saw us make important decisions that would turn things around for me.
+People held limited expectations of me, and I saw few role models with disabilities in Far North Queensland – certainly none who had gone on to live the sort of life that I had dreamed of before my accident.
+However, the time Jenny and I spent in Bentley Park saw us make important decisions that would turn things around for us.

 Books of Influence